jon-jacky/Piety/doc/baremachine.md

 work, even an old netbook, or any of the Raspberry Pi models (except the Pico).
 Small microcontrollers would probably not work, however.

 Running Python as process 1 on a minimal Linux is the obvious first step.
 It is just a configuration task, not a development project.
 It uses an existing Python port and there are already example Linux configurations to copy or imitate.
-And, Linux makes a good platform for developing  subsequent stages in the Piety project.

-NopSys ...
+It would make a good interim system to use while I work on the following stages.
+If I don't finish them, it would make a respectable final state.

+*CogNOS* with *NopSys* shows a way to proceed: Port CPython to NopSys, using the port of the Cog VM for Smalltalk as a model.
+Then, write  the rest of the operating system in Python, using the Smalltalk code  for CogNOS as a model.
+That is easily said, but would be a difficult project (for me), and it would take (me) a long time before it was complete enough to self-host its own development.

-The Circuit Python port to the Raspberry Pi looks promising.
+An alternate path that looks promising would use the Circuit Python port to the Raspberry Pi.
 They may have already accomplished on this hardware what a CPython port to NopSys would do on x86.
 If it can support Piety development on the Pi, it might be worth putting up with the low performance and packaging inconvenience of the Pi hardware, and the nonstandard Circuit Python dialect.
 Piety fits right in with the Pi's niche in educational and hobby computing.

-Running Python on UEFI or a Unikernel seems to provide no advantages over Python on Linux.
+Running Python on UEFI or a unikernel provides no advantages over Python on Linux.
 Both include a large amount of opaque non-Python code with no obvious path to  replacing it.
 Both are likely to be less convenient to work with than Linux.
-The value of UEFI and Unikernels is that they are working examples of  how to structure a system differently from a Linux kernel and its processes.
+The value of UEFI and unikernels is that they are working examples of  how to structure a system differently from a Linux kernel and its processes.

-Revised Apr 2022
+Revised May 2022